mavilein/Mongo-Connector-Preview/README.md

 - run `prisma deploy` with your datamodel as usual
 - have fun

+Since we are regularly merging new functionality / fixes for this preview you should run `docker-compose pull` when restarting your prisma server to make sure it pulls the latest version of the preview.

 **Embedded Types**

 The Mongo connector introduces the concept of embedded types.
 These are stored nested within their parent types and do not have their own collections.
 They have no ids and no backrelations to their parents.
 We also do not generate toplevel queries or mutations for these.
 They can only be accessed through their respective parents.
 See more details and the reasoning behind them here: https://github.com/prisma/prisma/issues/2836